iansampson/dissertation/Backlog.md

 - [x] Email Barbara Bennett
  	- [x] to confirm you don’t have to pay the filing fee (only the dissertation fee)
 	- [x] to confirm date on the dissertation
-- [ ] Find out correct date (Sept.
+- [x] Find out correct date (Sept.
 13 or May 1) for title page, copyright page, and abstract
+- [x] Update dissertation date if needed
+- [x] Wait for response from Barbara Bennett